Nexus-Organization-Infosec/blackline/docs/clt.md

 CLT is Blackline's small, deterministic workflow and capability language.
 It describes intent and control flow; it is not a general-purpose programming language and it never evaluates Python or shell syntax.

+CLT is an internal system, not a Blackline shell command.
+It has no `clt[...]` command to run.

 ```text
 target = 127.0.0.1